yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 brew install chainctl
 ```

-Homebrew commands are an abstraction, simplifying several underlying operations that can accomplish the same thing:
+However, what if you are working in a system that does not have this package manager?
+Or you need a process that can work across systems with many different package managers?
+Homebrew works on a Mac only.
+Not practical if I need things to work across Mac, Linux, Winwos, etc...

-Let's do it with less abstractions shall we?
-We'll use a cloud shell so as not to mess with your Mac environment.
+Let;s try to install this using a command that exists across all three: **wget** We'll use a cloud shell so as not to mess with your Mac environment.

 Go to your [Chainguard Google account](https://console.cloud.google.com/) and sign-in